munificent/game-programming-patterns/book/state.markdown

 </aside>

 Your problem may outgrow this solution, though.
-Say we want to add a move where if our heroine ducks for a while, she charges up and then unleashes a special attack.
+Say we want to add a move where our can heroine duck for a while to charge up and unleash a special attack.
 While she's ducking, we need to track the charge time.

 We add a `chargeTime_` field to `Heroine` to store how long the attack has charged.
 Assume we already have an <span name="update">`update()`</span> that gets called each frame.
 In there, we add: